 By now you may realize that there are two types of sunscreen on the market.
-The stuff that rubs in, and the stuff that “doesn’t” and the cheap stuff at the drug store, and the expensive stuff at Whole Foods.
+The stuff that rubs in, and the stuff that “doesn’t”.
+The cheap stuff at the drug store, and the expensive stuff at Whole Foods.

 So does it really matter what you are purchasing and what you are putting on your skin?
-Here we break down the difference between the two so you can decide, This or That.
+Here we break down the difference between the two so you can decide.

 What ingredients block the sun?
 Mineral sunscreens contain zinc oxide and/or titanium dioxide.

 How does it block the sun?
 Zinc and/or titanium dioxide act as a physical block.
-They sit on the surface of the skin and deflect harmful rays from the skins surface.
+They sit on the surface of the skin and deflect harmful rays from the surface of the skin.